rickxy/Student-Result-Management-System-v1.0/README.md

 #  Result Management System (RMS)
-Rms is a simple web application built under the laravel framework and vuejs.
+RMS is a simple web application built under the laravel framework and vuejs.
 It is used to register students, their courses and process their result and calculate the cgpa

 # Requirements
 PHP 7+ and Composer are required.